+The bedbug (Cimex lectularius) is one of the most annoying and tenacious home pests there is.
+No larger than an apple seed, the bugs are very hard to see.
+And once they are introduced to your home, they can be very hard to eradicate.
+The bedbug is one of several blood-eating insects.
 The bugs can go as long as a year without a meal, so they are not easily eradicated once they find a home in your home.
-They like to hide in warm, dark areas, which is why they are called bedbugs, but of course, they can also find hiding places in furniture and other areas.
+They like to hide in warm, dark areas, which is why they are called bedbugs.
+They can also find hiding places in furniture and other areas.

 Tips for Keeping the Bedbugs Out